Terry Corbell, The Biz Coach

 The bankruptcy filing meant the company was required to be more strategic – to come up with management strategies for a successful turnaround.

-Like the rest of the airline industry, AA has been coping with an uncertain economy, heavy competition, and explosive prices for fuel.
-The latter is a problem Alaska Airlines strategically solved in a Northwest partnership to counter high jet fuel costs.
+Fuel prices had dropped big time resulting in cost savings.
+Like the rest of the airline industry, AA had been coping with an uncertain economy, heavy competition, and explosive prices for fuel.

 Pivotal key – human resources

-The new AA will need motivated employees – to provide exemplary service with beguiling charm – like it did five decades ago when I took my first airline flight.
-Let’s hope the 96,000 merged workers get the message.
+The new AA needed motivated employees – to provide exemplary service with beguiling charm – like it did five decades ago when I took my first airline flight.
+Let’s hope the 96,000 workers get the message.

 Poor customer service and internal operations are responsible for at least 50 percent of a company’s profits or problems.
 Employees can be part of the solutions or problems.